paulina-isabel/self-care-center/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 **Wins**
-1. I deepened my undestanding of arrays and how to use them together with if statements in my functions.
+1. I deepened my understanding of arrays and how to use them together with if statements in my functions.
 2. I got more experience writing dynamic code.

 **Challenges**